ansible-collections/amazon.aws/docs/community.aws.elb_instance_module.rst

 Synopsis
 --------
 - This module de-registers or registers an AWS EC2 instance from the ELBs that it belongs to.
-- Returns fact "ec2_elbs" which is a list of elbs attached to the instance if state=absent is passed as an argument.
 - Will be marked changed when called only if there are ELBs found to operate on.